petersgrandadventure/singnet/README.md

 Linux Ubuntu 16.04 LTS among others.

-Docker and Docker Compose are used heavily, so you must have a recent version of Docker installed to take advantage of most of the automation and to isolated yourself from dependency hell.
+Docker and Docker Compose are used heavily, so you must have a recent version of Docker installed to take advantage of most of the automation and to isolate yourself from the dependency hell which often results from installing software with complex dependencies directly onto your host development OS.

 The current development demo runs from a `dev` docker container which can be launched from your host computer command line using our helper tool shell